jaw1999/bladerf_tool/README.md

 ## Overview

 This project implements a real-time spectrum analyzer using a BladeRF software-defined radio.
 It consists of a C backend for interfacing with the BladeRF hardware and performing FFT calculations, and a Python frontend for the user interface.
-The spectrum analyzer provides both a traditional spectrum plot and a waterfall display, allowing for detailed analysis of RF signals.
+The spectrum analyzer provides both a traditional spectrum plot and a waterfall display, allowing for detailed display.

 ## Features